Chaldean Hekate

-Chaldean Hekate (also spelled Hecate) (Latinate form: /ˈhɛkəti/ HEK-ə-tee; Ancient Greek: Ἑκάτη; in Greek means Far Away; classical pronunciation: /el/) is a goddess worshipped in a theurgical mystico-magical tradition based in the Chaldean Oracles, which flourished from approximately 150 to 500 CE.
+Hekate (also spelled Hecate; Latinate form: /ˈhɛkəti/ HEK-ə-tee; Ancient Greek: Ἑκάτη; in Greek meaning "Far Away"; classical pronunciation: /el/), as presented in the corpus of ancient sacred texts and text fragments together collected under the English title of The Chaldean Oracles or The Chaldean Oracles of Zoroaster, is a goddess worshipped in a theurgical mystico-magical tradition based in the Chaldean Oracles, which flourished from approximately 150 to 500 CE.
 In this theurgical tradition, she plays a major cosmological, cosmogonic, salvific, ritual, and devotional role.

 For many current scholars, the goddess exhibits a distinctly different divine status and mode of activity from the indigenous Greek goddess of the same name, who was associated with the underworld, magicians, and ghosts.
-In his seminal work on Chaldean Theurgy, Hans Lewy distinguishes the Chaldean Hekate from the indigenous Greek goddess, Hecate, “of the magicians”:
+In his seminal work on Chaldean theurgy, Hans Lewy distinguishes the Chaldean Hekate from the indigenous Greek goddess, Hecate, the latter whom he describes as being “of the magicians”:

 [T]he Chaldaean Hecate is not, like that of the magicians, a 'chthonic divinity', but a supercelestial goddess and is for this reason said to "descend" at her epiphany...

-Chaldean Hekate is instrumental in the theurgical and philosophical praxis of material and spiritual purification rituals that the Chaldean and, later, Neoplatonic theurgists performed to prepare for union with the Transcendent One.
-She is a soteriological goddess, helping adherents to save their souls from imprisonment in materiality and to protect their souls from demonic states during and after life.
+The Chaldean Hekate is instrumental in the theurgical and philosophical praxis of material and spiritual purification rituals that the Chaldean and, later, Neoplatonic theurgists performed to prepare for union with the Transcendent One.
+She is a soteriological goddess, aiding adherents to rescue their souls from imprisonment in materiality and to protect their souls from demonic states or possession during and after life.

 Until the late 20th century, scholars identified Chaldean Hekate with the World Soul (also known as the Cosmic Soul) from Plato’s cosmogonic dialog, Timaeus and Nature.
 This apparent consensus was challenged by Dillon in 1990 and Ronan in 1992, and later by Brisson and van den Berg.
 Based on this further research, Hekate’s ontological status was updated to be a primary entity within the Chaldean Trinity, equal in status to the creative First Intellect and the Second Intellect, the Demiurge of Chaldean cosmology.